huiminliuresearch/huiminliuresearch.github.io/_pages/about.md

 Welcome to my website!
 I'm thrilled to have you here! 😊

-I am a Senior Lecturer at the Lee Shau Kee School of Business and Administration, Hong Kong Metropolitan University, specializing in tourism and hospitality management.
+I am an Assistant Professor at the Lee Shau Kee School of Business and Administration, Hong Kong Metropolitan University, specializing in tourism and hospitality management.
 Prior to joining HKMU, I earned my PhD in Business Administration from the Fox School of Business at Temple University.

 My research interests include customer experience, digitalization, and trauma in business contexts.
 I have participated in various academic and professional research projects, such as the Philadelphia International Airport Passenger Survey Project and the World Tourism Organization (UNWTO) internships.
 I have also acquired multiple research skills, such as netnography, experimental methods, statistical causal inference, meta-analysis, causal trees, and structural equation modeling.